jenkinsci/kubernetes-plugin/README.md

 ## Using WebSockets with a Jenkins master with self-signed HTTPS certificate

-Using WebSockets is the most easy and recommend way to set the connection between the agents and a Jenkins master running outside of the cluster.
+Using WebSockets is the easiest and recommended way to establish the connection between agents and a Jenkins master running outside of the cluster.
 However, if your Jenkins master has HTTPS configured with self-signed certificate, you'll need to make sure the agent container trusts the CA.
-To do that, you can extend the `jenkins/inbound-agent` image and add your certificate through something like:
+To do that, you can extend the `jenkins/inbound-agent` image and add your certificate as follows:

 ```Dockerfile
 FROM jenkins/inbound-agent